On Cooperation in Multi-Terminal Computation and Rate Distortion: Introduction

 \section{Introduction}

 Distributed function computation has been a long studied source coding problem in information theory.
+For identity functions, Shannon \cite{Shan49} and Slepian and Wolf \cite{SlepWol73} derived the rate regions for point-to-point and the noiseless multiple access configuration, respectively.

-The point-to-point case was investigated in the context of interactive communication by Orlitsky and Roche \cite{OrliRoc01} who derived the rate region for one-round and two-round communication using the concept of conditional characteristic graph defined and developed by K\"orner \cite{Korn73} and Witsenhausen \cite{Wits76}, respectively.
-The generalization to $m\geq 1$ round communication was considered by Ma and Ishwar \cite{MaIsh12}.
+Later, Gel'fand and Pinsker \cite{GelfPin79} considered the Slepian and Wolf's setting where an arbitrary function of the sources must be computed at the receiver.
+They proposed inner and outer bounds to the rate region which are tight in certain cases, including Shannon's point-to-point setting.
+However, the bounds are implicit and in general not computable.
+In an independent and later work by Orlitsky and Roche \cite{OrliRoc01}, the rate region for the point-to-point setup is explicitly characterized using the concept of conditional characteristic graph defined and developed by K\"orner \cite{Korn73} and Witsenhausen \cite{Wits76}, respectively.
+Orlitsky and Roche also derived the rate region for two-round communication.
+This was recently generalized by Ma and Ishwar \cite{MaIsh11} to $m\geq 1$ communication rounds.

+Gel'fand and Pinsker's bounds are also tight for the multiple access configuration in the case where the sources are independent and in the case where the function is partially invertible.
+These rate regions were recently made explicit using the concept of conditional characteristic graph in \cite{Sefi13} and \cite{SefiTchISIT11}, respectively.
-The first setting with more than one source can be attributed to Slepian and Wolf who investigated the multiple access configuration where a receiver wants to recover the sources perfectly \cite{SlepWol73,Cove75}.
-Later, K\"orner and Marton considered the specific setting where a receiver wants to compute the sum modulo two of two binary sources and derived the rate region in the specific case where the sources have a symmetric distribution \cite{KornMar79}.
-This result has been generalized for sum modulo $p$ for an arbitrary prime number $p$ in \cite{HanKob87} and \cite{ZhanVar98}.
-More recently, we derived the rate regions for the setting where the function is partially invertible (and arbitrary distributions) and the case of independent sources (and arbitrary functions) \cite{SefiTch11}.

-Except for these cases, the rate region for two sources remains an open problem in general.
-For instance, for the sum modulo two and arbitrary distributions, the best known rate region inner bound is the one obtained Ahlswede and Han \cite{AhlsHan83}.
+At about the same time as Gel'fand and Pinsker's paper, K\"orner and Marton~\cite{KornMar79} considered the multiple access configuration where the receiver wants to compute the sum modulo two of two binary sources.
+They derived the rate region in the specific case where the sources have a symmetric distribution.
+This result has later been generalized to sum modulo $p$, where $p$ is an arbitrary prime number \cite{HanKob87,ZhanVar98}.
+For sum modulo two and arbitrary distributions the best known inner bound is the one obtained Ahlswede and Han \cite{AhlsHan83}.
 Building on this work, Huang and Skoglund derived an achievable rate region for a certain class of polynomial functions which is larger than the Slepian-Wolf rate region \cite{HuanSko12,HuanSko12ISITA,HuanSko12CTW}.
 Finally, a variation of the problem where the receiver wants to compute some subspace generated by the sources has been investigated by Lalitha {\it{et al.}} \cite{LaliPraVin11}.